Edit a report

 ## Visualize relationships across multiple dimensions

-1. Choose a variable to represent with a color gradient (e.g., penalty scores, learning rates, etc.).
-This allows for a clearer understanding of how penalty (color) interacts with reward/side effects (y-axis) over training time (x-axis).
+1. Choose a variable to represent with a color gradient, like penalty scores or learning rates.
+This provides a clearer understanding of how penalty (color) interacts with reward/side effects (y-axis) over training time (x-axis).

 2. Highlight key trends.
-Hovering over a specific group of runs highlights them in the visualization.
+Hover over a specific group of runs to highlight them in the visualization.